-- Opening principal: Budget Projections are final before the year in progress is complete and have been subject to adjustment. - Amount written off include former hog accounts identified as complete and submitted for write off in the fall of 2011, reducing both total principal all allowance accounts. - New loans advanced were significantly less than funding approved due to low demand, and repayments somewhat higher than anticipated.
-Continued loan short-term interest rates and availability of lending by commercial lenders.
+- Opening principal: Budget Projections are final before the year in progress is complete and have been subject to adjustment. - New loans advanced were significantly less than funding approved due to low demand, continued loan short-term interest rates and availability of lending by commercial lenders.
+Estimate amounts provide flexibility high demand years. - Amount written off include former hog accounts identified as complete, reducing both total principal all allowance accounts.
+Some accounts anticipated for write-off during the year were not finalized and will be carried forward for action in 2013-2014.